FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 \*\***Summarize feedback from your partners here.**\*\*

+Additional Feedback: One group member said this would be very useful because often when doing yoga in a solo/remote setting, it is difficult to do the yoga pose and watch the TV/tablet/phone that has the instructor on it at the same time.
+The visual cue from the light would help take the focus off worrying about the timing and constantly looking at the instructor.

 ## Make it your own